AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-push.md

 In this lesson, you will

-* Register App ID with the Apple Push Notification service (APN).
+* Register App ID with the Apple Push Notification service (APNS).
-* Create an **[!UICONTROL App Surface]** in AJO.
+* Create an App Surface in AJO.
-* Update your **[!UICONTROL schema]** to include push messaging fields.
+* Update your schema to include push messaging fields.
-* Install & configure the **[!UICONTROL Adobe Journey Optimizer]** tag extension.
+* Install & configure the Journey Optimizer tag extension.
-* Update your app to include the AJO tag extension.
+* Update your app to include the Journey Optimizer tag extension.
 * Validate setup in Assurance.
-* Send a test message.
+* Send a test message from Assurance
 * Define your own push notification event, journey, and experience in Journey Optimizer.
 * Send your own push notification from within the app.

+## Setup your app

+>[!TIP]
+>
+>If you have setup your app already as part of the [Journey Optimizer in-app messaging](journey-optimizer-inapp.md) tutorial, you can skip this section.

-## Register App ID with APN
+### Register App ID with APNS

-The following steps are not Adobe Experience Cloud-specific and are designed to guide you through APN configuration.
+The following steps are not Adobe Experience Cloud-specific and are designed to guide you through APNS configuration.

 ### Create a private key